ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     * Option 2: Docker

       If you have [Docker](https://www.docker.com/) installed, you can run the application in a Docker container.
-The example below assumes the docker server running on _`localhost`_ and port _`3000`_ been exposed in the Docker file.
+The example below assumes the Docker server running on _`localhost`_ and port _`3000`_ has been exposed in the Docker file.

       Build the image from the provided [Dockerfile](Dockerfile):